Ciock/FlutterChallenge/README.md

 dart pub global activate mason_cli
 ```

-Now you can call `mason` command in terminal
+Now you can call the `mason` command in the terminal

 ### 2. Generate a page